-a) To become a key player in the mobile security industry
+a) To become a key player in the mobile security and mobile appplications industries

-All types of mobile devices have a need for security.
-INSIDE Secure offers a comprehensive range of products (hardware, software, and IP component) that meet the needs of its customers and are designed to overcome upcoming architectural and certification discontinuities.
+All types of mobile devices and mobile applications have a need for security.
+INSIDE Secure offers a comprehensive range of products (software and IP component) that meet the needs of its customers and are designed to overcome upcoming architectural and certification discontinuities.